-On New Year’s day we decided to christen our new cast iron Naked Pan Wok with a batch of Chahan.
+On New Year’s day we decided to christen our new cast iron Cast Iron Pan with a batch of Chahan.
 Now there are no hard and fast rules when choosing ingredients for Japanese fried rice but here are a few tricks.

 - Use cold day old rice.
 It’s drier, less sticky and better for frying.
 Separate rice that has clumped together

-- Fry on high heat in a cast iron wok
+- Fry on high heat in a tall cast iron pan

 - Add some soaked dry shiitake mushrooms for extra umami